JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 ### 🧬 Registration Order Matters

-As explained in the previous section, multiple `IExceptionHandler` implementations can be registered in the DI container.
+As explained earlier, multiple `IExceptionHandler` implementations can be registered in the DI container.
 ASP.NET Core invokes them sequentially based on registration order.

 In the current setup, `ValidationExceptionHandler` is prioritized to intercept and format validation-specific faults.
 If it does not handle the exception, control flows to `ExceptionHandler`, which provides a fallback for all other unhandled exceptions.